-Let’s unpack the basics in post Starting a business – The Basics and learn the foundational concepts to starting a business.
+Let’s unpack the post Starting a business – The Basics and learn the foundational concepts to starting a business.

-Identifying the problem to be solved, also known as, the job to be done is critical.
-For example, in research performed by Clayton Christensen, why do people buy milkshakes at different times of the day?
+Identifying the problem to be solved, also known as the Job To Be Done is critical.
+For example, in research performed by the late Clayton Christensen, why do people buy milkshakes at different times of the day?
 What is the “job” that the respective customers are “hiring” a milkshake to do?

 Is the milkshake that is sold to caregivers’ children after school finishes performing the same job?
 The answer is no. In this case, the caregivers were looking to provide a treat and brief period of entertainment to their children, while not upsetting their appetites for dinner.
 To perform this job, the milkshakes are thinner and come in smaller cups.